Guruprasath2006/ORM-Application/README.md

-# Ex03 Django ORM Web Application
+# Ex 02: Django ORM Web Application

 ## AIM
 To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).